evshiron/node-resourcehacker/README.md

 $ npm install node-resourcehacker --save
 ```

 During installation, the Resource Hacker binary will be automatically downloaded.
 I can't include a copy of Resource Hacker because it's illegal.
 Try setting `HTTP_PROXY` if you experience a slow download speed.

+You can specify an to download a specific version of Resource Hacker, or point to a local zip instead using the environment variable 'SOURCE_RESOURCE_HACKER'.

 ## Usage